Reporting and offender management (accessible)

 - section 36 (1) of the UK Borders Act 2007 (detention pending deportation)

-As mentioned above, a person granted immigration bail may, under paragraph 2 (1) (d) of schedule 10 to the 2016 Act, be required to report to “the Secretary of State (SoS) or such other person as may be specified”.
+As mentioned above, a person granted immigration bail may, under paragraph 2 (1) (d) of schedule 10 to the 2016 act, be required to report to “the Secretary of State (SoS) or such other person as may be specified”.
 Whilst reporting events are currently carried out at Home Office reporting centres and police stations, this clause allows flexibility to conduct reporting events at other locations as may be agreed and arranged.

-If you are setting reporting conditions you must consider the specific facts of the case, which may include the projected timescale for completion of the application or review, person’s vulnerability within the community and any medical conditions, removability, interventions necessary to facilitate case progression / conclusion or prompt enforcement action, assessed risk of harm in UK based on previous offending within the UK or abroad, to the general public, risk of absconding, when deciding the frequency of any reporting and the risk to the individual and community in having an applicant on a varying regime.
+If you are setting reporting conditions you must consider the specific facts of the case, which may include the projected timescale for completion of the application or review, the person’s vulnerability within the community and any medical conditions, removability, interventions necessary to facilitate case progression / conclusion or prompt enforcement action, assessed risk of harm in UK based on previous offending within the UK or abroad, to the general public, risk of absconding, when deciding the frequency of any reporting and the risk to the person and community in having an applicant on a varying regime.

 You may impose a condition requiring a person to reside at a specific address.